lightbend-labs/dbuild/RELEASING.md

 You should have a `~/.sbt/0.13/sonatype.sbt` (or similar filename) with the right `credentials += ...`.

-To create a dbuild release,
+To publish a dbuild release,

 1. Be sure you are running Java 8
 2. Run `sbt`